yusanshi/DKN/README.md

 ## Credits

-- News data, word, entity and context embeddings are from <https://github.com/hwwang55/DKN> (See `./thirdparty/hwwang55`).
+- News data, word, entity and context embeddings are from <https://github.com/hwwang55/DKN>.